torvalds/linux/Documentation/admin-guide/perf-security.rst

    # setcap "38,cap_ipc_lock,cap_sys_ptrace,cap_syslog=ep" perf

-Note that you may need to have 'cap_ipc_lock' in the mix for tools such as 'perf top', alternatively use 'perf top -m N', to reduce the memory that it uses for the perf ring buffer, see the memory allocation section below.
+Analte that you may need to have 'cap_ipc_lock' in the mix for tools such as 'perf top', alternatively use 'perf top -m N', to reduce the memory that it uses for the perf ring buffer, see the memory allocation section below.